The Tainted Cup: Plot

-Dinios "Din" Kol, a gifted young engraver, is chosen as the assistant to the eccentric Iudex investigator Anagosa "Ana" Dolabra; Din does his best to hide his severe dyslexia, a major source of shame for him.
-Their first assignment concerns the death of engineer Taqtasa Blas, whose body is found in a mansion belonging to the wealthy Haza family.
+Dinios "Din" Kol, a young engraver, is chosen as the assistant to the eccentric Iudex investigator Anagosa "Ana" Dolabra; Din does his best to hide his severe dyslexia.
+Their first murder investigation concerns the death of engineer Taqtasa Blas, whose body is found in a mansion belonging to the wealthy Haza family.
 Blas was poisoned with dappleglass, which caused plant matter to grow instantaneously through his body.
 Soon after their investigation starts, a leviathan breaches the sea wall protecting the nearby canton of Tala.
 Ana and Din learn that several of the engineers responsible for maintaining that wall have been found dead, killed in the same manner as Blas.

 Ana and Din travel to Talagray, the capital of Tala, to continue their investigation.
-There, they are assisted by several imperial officers.
-These include Kepheus Strovi, a Legion captain with whom Din develops a romantic bond; Tuwey Uhad, an engraver who serves as the head of the local Iudex division; Uhad's assistant Tazi Miljin, a decorated war hero; Ionia Nusis, an apothetikal; and Valiki Kalista, an engineer.
+There, they are assisted by several imperial officers, including Kepheus Strovi, a Legion captain with whom Din develops a romantic bond; Tuwey Uhad, an engraver who serves as the head of the local Iudex division; Uhad's assistant Tazi Miljin, a war hero; Itonia Nusis, an apothetikal; and Vasiliki Kalista, an engineer.

-Din discovers that all of the deceased engineers had gathered at the Haza family's Talagray estate upon the same day.
-The investigators also identify a missing associate from their group: Kiz Jolgalgan, an apothetikal and a survivor of Oypat, the canton destroyed by dappleglass.
+Din discovers that all of the deceased engineers had gathered at the Haza family's estate on the same day.
+The investigators also identify a missing associate from their group: Kiz Jolgalgan, an apothetikal and a survivor of Oypat.
 Jolgalgan becomes the chief suspect for the poisonings.
-Nusis tells Din that Oypat's destruction could have been prevented, as a cure for dappleglass was in development but its production was stalled by red tape.
+Nusis tells Din that Oypat's destruction could have been prevented: a cure for dappleglass was in development, but its production was stalled by red tape.
 Meanwhile, more bodies are discovered: Blas's secretary and a merchant who sold goods to the Hazas.
-These two were killed by a sharp blow to the skull, pointing toward a second killer: a type of sublime known as a twitch, with enhanced speed.
+These two were killed by a sharp blow to the skull, pointing toward a second killer: a type of altered person known as a twitch, with enhanced speed.

-The case takes a sharp turn when Fayazi Haza reports that her own father, Kaygi Haza, was also killed by dappleglass at his home after a party.
-Din's inspection of the estate determines that the poison was introduced to the water tank supplying Kaygi's bathhouse.
+Fayazi Haza reports that her own father, Kaygi Haza, was killed by dappleglass at his home on the night of a party.
+Din determines that the poison was introduced to the water tank supplying Kaygi's bathhouse.
 He ascertains that the ten engineers were also present that night, part of a coterie of officers being cultivated for patronage by the Haza family.
 Soon after, Jolgalgan is found dead from what appears to be a laboratory accident, and Nusis is killed with a blow to the skull.